 Every year, the children and I have a tradition of making and decorating sugar cookies, and also making a gingerbread village.
-This year, I bought a gingerbread house kit, so I did most of the decorating, but we used Dorie Greenspan's sugar cookie recipe (with lemon zest rubbed into the sugar -- yummy!) from this book, of course.
+This year, I bought a gingerbread house kit, so I did most of the decorating, but we used Dorie Greenspan's sugar cookie recipe (with lemon zest rubbed into the sugar -- yummy!) from this book

 The whole proccess takes a while, as does anything with small children, so by the time we finished stamping out the shapes, Daisy had just had enough.
 A good long nap followed shortly after this shot.